 Adapting essential services and infrastructure – adaptation reporting power

 We need to make sure that essential services and infrastructure – whether that’s energy supplies or railways – are ready to cope with potential changes.

-Under the adaptation reporting power, we’re asking the organisations responsible to report on risks to them from climate change and how they plan to respond.
-The 2013 strategy for exercising the adaptation reporting power was published on 1 July 2013.
+Under the adaptation reporting power, we’ve invited the organisations responsible to report on risks to them from climate change and how they plan to respond.

 The UK Climate Projections 2009 (UKCP09) gave projections of future changes to the climate in the UK to the end of this century.
 It identified a number of possible risks and impacts, such as a risk of increased flooding and high temperatures causing buildings to overheat in summer.

 Alongside the Climate Change Risk Assessment, we asked the 9 Climate Change Partnerships, part of Climate UK in England to produce information packs to set out the main risks and opportunities from climate change for different sectors locally.